MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/SharePoint-OneDrive-interact.md

 ---
-title: How SharePoint Online and OneDrive for Business interact with Microsoft Teams | Microsoft Support
+title: How SharePoint Online and OneDrive for Business interact with Microsoft Teams
 author: LolaJacobsen
 ms.author: lolaj
 manager: lolaj